How to Write a Brand Positioning Statement + Examples to Steal

 Your brand promise is the main service you mean to offer your customers and how they will benefit from it.
 It is what your target audience will gain by becoming one of your company’s clients.

-While constructing your brand promise you need to go back and think deeper on the customer pains you have identified in the previous step.
+While constructing your brand promise you need to go back and think deeper on the pains of the target market you have identified in the previous step.
 What are the ways you can tend to those issues your audience is facing?

 Make sure that your promise will benefit the customers in a way they haven’t experienced before.
 Let it be unique to your brand.
 It should solve their problem efficiently and make your brand stand out.